Soft drinks sales see steady growth in 2025

 KEY DATA FINDINGS

-Ibrahim & Fils Ifri continues to dominate sports drinks
+Ibrahim & Fils Ifri faces little competition in sports drinks

 The following categories and subcategories are included: